-As the story goes, Neil Young had at least a peripheral connection to Charles Manson.
+As the story goes, Neil Young had a peripheral connection to Charles Manson.
 They weren’t exactly buddies, yet there was a sort of passing amity that perhaps could only have existed in the old hippie days of 1960s Los Angeles, the weird scenes up Laurel Canyon in particular.
 That was before all the slaughter, of course.
-After which Mr. Young found a way to get it into at least one song, in particular the part about getting armed to the teeth, hopping into dune buggies, then swarming down the canyon, exterminating everyone they saw, particularly all the hippie rock star types who hadn’t let Chuck join their club.
-Which was apparently a scheme that he never got around to executing.
+After which Mr. Young found a way to get his impressions into at least one song, in particular the part about getting armed to the teeth, hopping into dune buggies, then swarming down the canyon, exterminating everyone they saw, particularly all the hippie rock star types who hadn’t let Chuck join their club.
+Which was a scheme that he never got around to executing.
 There were a bunch of those.

 Neil Young, reluctant rock star, still smarting from the heroin deaths of two good friends, sits on a vague beach on a vague day and plucks his banjo, waxing skeptically (if not cynically) about the nature of the game he’s playing.
 Apparently they were imbibing a lot of strong hemp product during the recording of this album.
 You’d never know.